Borjomi (water): Packaging

-In February 2011, new packaging of Borjomi water presenting a new and more sophisticated modern look was introduced, accentuating relief of the deer image and sign of the manufacturer on the label.
+In February 2011, new packaging of Borjomi water presenting a new "modern look" was introduced, accentuating relief of the deer image and sign of the manufacturer on the label.
 In the end of 2019 Borjomi adopted a new design, following key design trends - simplicity and minimalism.
-The new bottles are more modern, feature the phrase "Georgian mineral water," and includes silver stripes.
+The new bottles are more modern, feature the phrase "Georgian mineral water," and include silver stripes.